smaslan/TWM/octprog/info/__readme__.txt

 Note this is modified version of the INFO-STRINGS library!!!

-Definitely not compatible with version on the WWW!!!
+Definitely not compatible with version on the GitHub!!!

-The new functions for handling string matrices were added and numeric matrix reader was modified (was failing on empty matrix).